terraswarm/urban-heartbeat-kit/docs/Edison-gateway-setup-scratch.md

         su

-5. Connect to Wi-Fi.
+5. Connect to Wi-Fi or flip the switch and plug in ethernet.

         ifconfig wlan0 up
         iwconfig wlan0 essid "4908airwaves"
         dhclient wlan0

-    Note: I couldn't get Ethernet to work for this particular kernel version.
-    The kernel module compiled by LGSInnovations didn't match the kernel included with jubilinux.

 6. Install sudo.